Zero Party Data: Enhancing Customer Relationships With Consent

 More data, more problems?
 Not quite.
 Zero-party data—or “declared” data, as it’s sometimes called—is the latest tool in the marketer’s toolbox.
-As privacy laws and consumer preferences continue to complicate brand communications, marketers are prioritising self-reported customer data to contextualise their outreach without violating consumer trust.
+As privacy laws and consumer preferences continue to complicate brand communications, marketers are prioritizing self-reported customer data to contextualize their outreach without violating consumer trust.

 What’s the easiest way to learn more about your customers?

-Is it by tracking your customers’ behaviour across the web using anonymous cookies and using that information to make inferences about their purchase intent?
+Is it by tracking your customers’ behavior across the web using anonymous cookies and using that information to make inferences about their purchase intent?

 Is it by purchasing massive lists of emails and other consumer contact information from third-party sources?